adrianharet/adrianharet.github.io/_posts/2024-10-14-adventures.md

 2. We've seen that Ancient Athens experimented with democracy.
 But how effective was democratic Athens?
 For an attempt to measure the performance of Athenian democracy, see Ober (2010), Chapter 2, and also Thorley (2004).
 3. For more interesting historical examples of voting practices, see Ferente et al (2017).
 4. In December, The Guardian released a [ranking](https://www.theguardian.com/football/ng-interactive/2024/dec/03/the-100-best-female-footballers-in-the-world-2024) of the best 100 female footballers in the world.
 The ranking was obtained by aggregating votes from football experts around the world.
 The votes are available [here](https://www.theguardian.com/football/2024/dec/07/see-how-every-judge-voted-in-the-100-best-female-footballers-for-2024).
 How was the ranking obtained?
 What voting rule did The Guardian use to aggregate the opinions of the voters?
 What are the pitfalls of this method?
 What can go wrong?
+5. How does IMDB (likely) aggregate votes from viewers to rank movies, e.g., for its Top 250 list?
+What would be the downsides of whatever method it uses?

 # Bibliography
 1. Thorley, J. (2004).
 Athenian Democracy (2nd ed.).
 Routledge.